The Mistakes Women Make That Cause Men to Leave Them

 The kind of woman who thinks that if her man loses interest in her, it’s somehow her fault.
 She thinks she must’ve done or said something that turned him off — and she contemplates endlessly (sometimes obsessively) about what she did wrong.

-In my 20 years of relationship counseling, I’ve discovered that the majority of women fall into the second category above.
+In my 20 years of relationship counseling, I’ve discovered that the majority of women fall into the "It's My Fault" category above.
 They tend to focus on the last week or last month of their relationship, often losing sleep trying to figure out exactly what they had done wrong that caused their man to break up with them.

 Here’s one thing that comes as a surprise to most women: